Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The Soave’s biggest trade-off is the same thing that makes it inviting: its deep seat encourages a relaxed, slightly reclined posture.
-If you’re shorter or you sit bolt-upright for back comfort, you’ll likely add a lumbar pillow or choose another sofa.
-It also runs warm in long sessions, and the non-removable upholstery pushes you toward routine wipe-downs and fast spill response.
+The Soave’s biggest trade-off is the same thing that makes it appealing: the deep seat encourages a relaxed, slightly reclined posture.
+If you’re shorter, or if you prefer sitting bolt upright for back comfort, you will probably want a lumbar pillow or a different sofa.
+It also runs warm in long sessions, and the fixed upholstery means you need to stay on top of spills and routine wipe-downs.

 Soave vs Alternatives